 Can I be effective in eliminating moles forever?

 There are two ways I know of to get rid of moles forever but they are not good procedures.
-One is to pave over your whole lawn and make it into a parking lot and the other one is to kill every living organism on your lawn that moles eat and the mole won’t discover your yard appealing, however you won’t have a lot of yard either.
+One is to pave over your whole lawn and make it into a parking lot and the other one is to kill every living organism on your lawn that moles eat and the mole won’t find your yard appealing, however you won’t have a lot of yard either.
 Eliminating moles is a control effort.

 Do moles ever come back?

-Yes and no, Some yards might experience new moles coming back as explained in the answer to the first question above.
-Other yards might have moles in them now, and after one has eliminated the issue moles, there may not be some more moles nearby that can expand to your lawn.
+Yes and no, some yards might experience new moles coming back as explained in the answer to the first question above.
+Other yards might have moles in them now, and after one has eliminated the issue moles, there may be some more moles nearby that can expand to your lawn.
 But there is not a product available to keep moles out for great, anyone who tells you otherwise just wants your money.

 Why does everyone tell me to get rid of the grubs and I will get rid of my moles?

-Grub management for Raccoon Removal Orlando FL and Mole Control is the biggest myth out there.
-Out of all the yards we have and now do service, about 80 percent of them never have grubs since they have either killed the grubs or didn’t have them to begin with.
+Grub management for Raccoon Removal Orlando FL and mole control is the biggest myth out there.
+Out of all the yards we have and now service, about 80 percent of them never have grubs since they have either killed the grubs or didn’t have them to begin with.
 Moles are from the yard for earthworms, all factual studies on bites always come up with earthworms as the main diet of this mole.
 85 Percent of their diet is earthworms.
 If you consider it, businesses can market grub control but can’t sell earthworm control.
 No one would buy earthworm control as they’re needed for the deep, natural aeration of your yard.

 I have to have over 100 moles in my lawn?